ika-rwth-aachen/robotkube/README.md

     In [data/db](data/db), you find the mongoDB database.
 It stores recorded poses and paths to corresponding point clouds which are stored in [data/large_data](data/large_data/).

-5. If you want to get information on the different kinds of latencies involved in the use case, feel free to run
+6. If you want to delete the K3D cluster, run
     ```bash
-    # robotkube/latencies
-    ./extract_timestamps.sh
-    ```
-    after an automatic deployment has finished to gather all relevant timestamps.

-    You can then plot the result using

-    ```bash
-    # robotkube/latencies
-    ./plot_latencies.py timestamps-all.csv
-    ```

-    in a suitable Python environment.

-7. If you want to delete the KinD cluster, run
-    ```bash
-    kind delete cluster --name robotkube
+    k3d cluster delete robotkube
     ```

 ### Advanced Monitoring